Ukrainian Aviation Group

 The three companies of Ukrainian Aviation Group, together with sister Windrose Airlines, were experiencing major debt troubles in late 2012, as Privat Group was shifting its focus on larger and more profitable Ukraine International Airlines.
 In January 2013 Aerosvit and Donbassaero ceased operations due to being bankrupt; while a much smaller Dniproavia emerged from bankruptcy and continued limited operation until the end of 2017.

+Dissolution and Final Fate of the Monopoly (2018–2024)

+Following the cessation of Dniproavia’s operations at the end of 2017, the original Ukrainian Aviation Group was formally dissolved.
+However, Privat Group’s influence on Ukrainian aviation continued through Ukraine International Airlines (UIA), which remained the country's flag carrier, though it reported significant financial losses in the subsequent years.

+The ultimate end of this dominance came with a series of external and internal events: